dell-asm/dell-brocade/docs/alias_create_delete.md

 # Access Mechanism
 # --------------------------------------------------------------------------

-The Brocade switch module uses the ssh protocol to interact with the brocade switch device.
+  The Brocade switch module uses the SSH protocol to interact with the Brocade switches.

 # --------------------------------------------------------------------------
 #  Supported Functionality
 # --------------------------------------------------------------------------

   - Create Alias
   - Delete Alias

 # -------------------------------------------------------------------------
 # Functionality Description